CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with clear workflow sequencing, concrete commands, and good validation/error handling.
-Its main weaknesses are moderate redundancy (the quick build command set duplicates workflow commands) and the monolithic structure that could benefit from splitting the template and reference material into separate files.
-The evidence provenance system and blocker handling are particularly well-designed.
+This is a strong, highly actionable skill with clear workflow sequencing, concrete CLI commands, and robust error handling.
+Its main weakness is length—some content is duplicated (quick command set vs. workflow steps, required sections vs. template) and the entire skill could benefit from splitting into a concise overview with referenced detail files.
+The evidence provenance system (Verified/Inferred) and blocker handling are particularly well-designed.

 Suggestions

-Consider extracting the Dossier Template into a separate file (e.g., DOSSIER_TEMPLATE.md) and referencing it from the main skill to improve progressive disclosure and reduce file length.
+Consider extracting the dossier template into a separate `DOSSIER_TEMPLATE.md` file and referencing it, to keep the main skill leaner and improve progressive disclosure.

 DimensionReasoningScore